3. Course Design in Modern Higher Education: A New Approach

 - Representation or modelling: What solution will best meet the user’s needs?
 How can this be communicated to developers and or directly to users?

-- Iteration: How does the design withstand development demands?
+- Iteration: How does the design withstand the demands of development?
 How useful is it in practice?
 What changes are needed?

 They describe the design for learning as follows:

-Course designers emphasise the role of design in course development stronger than before.
+Course designers emphasise the role of design in course development strongly than before.
 To elaborate on the role of course design in more detail, I have analysed the typical design features in technical design, design thinking, problem-solving, creativity and existing course design models.
-I used these features to upgrade the course design and development process, as presented on this website.
+I utilised these features to enhance the course design and development process, as outlined on this website.

 The complete analysis is in Part 4 of my book.
-Nedermeijer, E. (2023).
+Nedermeijer, J. (2023).
 Evidence-based blended and online learning.
 Course Design for University Teachers.

-The Delft Design Guide describes state-of-the-art design, including perspectives, models, approaches, and methods.
+The Delft Design Guide outlines state-of-the-art design principles, including perspectives, models, approaches, and methods.
 Many of the features described in this book are relevant to course and curriculum design.

-‘A good design solution is hardly ever a lucky shot, but more likely, the results of the thorough design process.
+‘A good design solution is hardly ever a lucky shot, but more likely the result of a thorough design process.
 Knowing the process gives you a foundation and structure to optimise the results.
-Just following the steps is not enough, and passion and full dedication are needed to find goods and mixed solutions/results and create high-quality output.
+Following the steps alone is not enough; passion and full dedication are also required to find effective and balanced solutions, as well as create high-quality output.

 ‘Design is meant to create value!’